ha11owed/galib/README.md

-C++ Base Library.
 MIT License

 GaLib:

-The galib itself does not have any dependencies and because it is header only, it can just be copied and used in any project.
+C++ Base Library.
+It does not have any dependencies and because it is header only, it can just be copied and used in any project.

 GaLibTest: